anshusubedi/Python-Data-Structures/README.md

-This file includes basics of list data structures.
+This files include basics of data structures.